-In addition to the immediate feedback requested via the observation portal outlined in the previous section, we ask that each site representative also provide feedback on the championship site at which they served.
-NCAA staff will send a link to complete this evaluation following the championship.
+We ask that each site representative provide feedback on the championship site at which they served.
+The NCAA staff will email the appropriate electronic link in order to complete this evaluation.

 CHAMPIONSHIP SITE EVALUATION

 We also will have the tournament directors complete an evaluation.
 It will be sent to the tournament directors as an electronic link after the championship game.